November 2022 at The Collective in Lafayette, Colorado

 Directed by Natalie Galazka

-Produced by Natalie Galazka & Melissa C. O’Brien
+Produced by Natalie Galazka, Melissa C. O’Brien

-Choreography and Dancing by Elon Höglund & Emmanuelle Lê Phan
+Choreography by Elon Höglund, Emmanuelle Lê Phan

 Cinematography by Melissa C. O’Brien